25 Reasons to Move to Springfield, OH

 There are many parks, trails, and places to enjoy playing sports such as basketball, baseball, etc. Other activities include kayaking, hockey, rock climbing, and bouldering.
 Springfield is a reservoir of recreation.

 18 Have a unique experience at Hartman Rock Garden

-In 1932, Ben Hartman started building miniature, stone statues when the Great Depression hit.
-He became inspired and started to build a sprawling rock wonderland in his yard.
+In 1932, Ben Hartman started building miniature stone statues when the Great Depression hit.
+He became inspired and created to build a sprawling rock wonderland in his yard.
 His creations still stand in Springfield today.
 The Rock Garden attracts thousands of visitors.
 Make sure to check it out.

 19. Frank Lloyd Wright’s Westcott House

 The Westcott House is arguably the most important architectural project of the modern era.
-The house was designed in 1906 and built in 1908.
-The Westcott House is an important rediscovery, a notable, newly unearthed example of Frank Lloyd Wright’s legacy.
+The house was designed in 1906 and built-in 1908.
+As a result, the Westcott House is a critical rediscovery, a notable, newly unearthed example of Frank Lloyd Wright’s legacy.